numberplates/plateit-api-docs/objects/order-customer.md

-# Send To
+# OrderCustomer

 `https://data.plateit.co.uk/v3/orders/{order_id}/customer`

-An [order](/objects/order.md) can have a single customer.
+An [Order](/objects/order.md) can have a single customer.
 The data in this object is passed to the appropriate shipment provider.

 > This is a singleton resource.